-Philosophers are the largest group and these are inspiring heads who like to talk about pedagogy.
+Philosophers are the largest group and these are inspiring leaders who like to talk about pedagogy.
 They try to lead by example as senior teachers and don’t see themselves as managers.
 They tend to leave the staff and students alone.

 Soldiers focus on the bottom line by trimming back every ounce of fat and tightening the budget.
-These tenacious leaders like efficiency and order and drive down and cut costs to meet the school’s budget constraints.
+These tenacious leaders like efficiency and order and drive down and cut costs to meet the college's budget constraints.

-Accountants focus on the top line and try to increase the size of the school by recruiting more students as a way of improving the financial equilibrium.
-These resourceful and systematic types try to grow their schools out of trouble.
+Accountants focus on the top line and try to increase the size of the college by recruiting more students as a way of improving the financial equilibrium.
+These resourceful and systematic types try to grow their colleges out of trouble.
 You might be a passionate wordsmith, a surgical mastermind, a creative financier or a tenacious cost-cutter but the research found out of the five leader types, only one had any real long-term impact…the architect.
 These visionary, unsung heroes are also the least rewarded because their grand designs take time to build and results aren’t instant.

 Not my type

 So who do you think you are?
-You might instantly recognise yourself as one of these or depending on your experience, you could well have been a different type of head a few years ago.
+You might instantly recognise yourself as one of these or depending on your experience, you could well have been a different type of principal a few years ago.
 You could mix and match these types too depending on changing circumstances and contexts.
 Equally, you might not comfortably ‘fit’ into one of these categories at all and feel like you need to add another type of your own.

-Whilst most headteachers might see a bit of themselves in these types, all such categories are just labels and they don’t necessarily represent everyone.
+Whilst most principals might see a bit of themselves in these types, all such categories are just labels and they don’t necessarily represent everyone.
 Another piece of research categorises teachers into four main types in a similar way.
 ‘Why Teach?’ is a report by ‘Think and Action Tank’ LKMcowhich identifies four broad and overlapping kinds of teacher – idealists, practitioners, rationalists and moderates.

 This article was originally published on eTeach.